khus-hi/multimodal-emotion-analytics/README.md

-# Multimodal Emotion Recognition Analytics Dashboard
+# Multimodal Emotion Recognition Analytics

 This repository contains a **single end-to-end notebook** and a **Power BI dashboard** for analyzing a multimodal emotion recognition model.